jonseymour/idiomatic-console/README.md

             require("idiomatic-stdio").rebind(console);

-which would rebind the log and info functions of the supplied console object to alternative implementations below:
+which rebinds the log and info functions of the supplied console object to alternative implementations below:

    	    console.log=(function() {
                var orig=console.log;